danekoenders/chatbot-component/README.md

 - Fetch transcript on tab (page) switch/reload

 ## Requirements
 - A backend application running the chatbot's logic.
-(Saving sessions, providing answers on input and serve initial chatbot data if applicable.)
+(Saving chatSessions with transcripts, providing answers on input and serve initial chatbot data if applicable.)
 - A place to host this static js file.

 ## Steps to complete setup